 As a young woman my mother learned yoga from Islamic Sufis, and although she identifies strongly as Jewish, she is more of a yogi then anything else.
 I didn’t receive a religious education, but I would sometimes attend synagogue and mass where I always felt like I was watching from the sidelines.
 As a teenager I took an interest in Buddhism, and for part of my university years I traded the college dorms for a Korean-Zen boarding house.

 When I was a young child, my mother collected government welfare support, and then as a young adult I attended Yale to study political philosophy.
 I’ve lived the lifestyle of the world super-elite and I’ve also blended into Brazilian favelas and lived hand-to-mouth for much of my early adulthood.
-Today, although I don’t possess wealth, I feel that I have access to everything I could ever desire.
+Today, although I don’t possess wealth, I feel that I have access to everything.

 In 2006 I began to study A Course In Miracles, and Egyptian Mysticism.
 These studies have helped me to understand and apply the Spiritual and philosophical parts of yoga.